agda/agda-stdlib/paper/paper.md

 In order for `agda-stdlib` to be compatible with as many different compiler options as possible, we designed the library to be broken into units requesting the minimal expressive power needed.
 To enable this, in 2019 Agda's language options were categorised as "infective", "coinfective" or "neither".
-Once used in a module, an "infective" option will impact all the import*ing* modules; these are typically for theory-changing options like `--cubical` or `--with-K`.
+Once used in a module, an "infective" option will impact all the import*ing* modules; these are typically for theory-changing options such as `--with-K`.
 On the contrary, "coinfective" options affect the import*ed* modules; these are typically for options adding extra safety checks like `--safe`.
-This categorisation enables libraries to integrate safe Agda code with code that uses unsafe operating system calls, while maintaining the safety guarantees of the former.
+This categorisation enables libraries to integrate safe Agda code with code that uses "unsafe" operating system calls, while maintaining the safety guarantees of the former.
 Another feature motivated by the development of `agda-stdlib` is the ability to attach custom messages to definitions, which are then displayed by the compiler when the definitions are used.
-This enabled the implementation of deprecation warnings, which makes it easier for end-users to evolve their code alongside new versions of `agda-stdlib`.
+This allowed for the implementation of deprecation warnings, making it easier for users to evolve their code alongside new versions of `agda-stdlib`.

 # Design

 Designing a standard library for an ITP such as Agda presents several challenges.

-Firstly, as discussed, `agda-stdlib` contains the basic discrete mathematics and algebra useful for proving program correctness (the lack of continuous mathematics reflects the bias in its user base towards programming language theory).
+Firstly, `agda-stdlib` contains basic discrete mathematics and algebra useful for proving program correctness (the lack of continuous mathematics reflects the bias in its user base towards programming language theory).
 Organising this material into a coherent and logical structure is difficult, although some recent efforts have looked at generating such structure mechanistically [@carette2020leveraging] [@cohen2020hierarchy].
 The main tension in organising the material is between being as general as possible (e.g., defining subtraction using addition and inverse over some abstract algebraic structure) and providing clear, straightforward, and intuitive definitions (e.g., defining subtraction directly over integers).
 Additionally, there is the temptation to introduce new representations of existing mathematical objects that are easier to work with for a particular application, which comes at the cost of duplicating the theory for the new representation.